 If you go about 4 km east you will come across the mining town of Balmertown.
-This town is home to the Goldcorp Red Lake Gold Mines (formerly known as Dickenson Mine and Placer Dome Campbell Mines).
-Goldcorp Red Lake Gold Mines is one of Canadas major gold producing mines and is the backbone of Red Lake District.
-Besides the mine, Balmertown also offers recreational facilities for all ages, swimming, bowling, fitness rooms at the Goldcorp Recreation Complex, curling and a 18 hole golf course.
+This town is home to the Evolution Mining Red Lake Operation (formerly known as Dickenson Mine and Placer Dome Campbell Mines).
+Evolution Mining Red Lake Operation is one of Canada's major gold producing mines and is the backbone of Red Lake District.
+Besides the mine, Balmertown also offers recreational facilities for all ages, swimming, bowling, fitness rooms at the Evolution Mining Recreation Complex, curling and a 18 hole golf course.

 To go back in time of the Great Gold Rush Era you should go to Madsen and Starratt Olsen.
-In Madsen the mine is closed today, but the community still survives.
+In Madsen, Pure Gold has re-opened the mine and the community still survives.
 Many of the buildings are closed but you can still see original buildings such as the post office.
 Just a few kilometers from Madsen is the community of Starratt Olsen.